Stemmed/bad_people/README.md

 # Bad People (Skid List)
 ___
-#### The Bad People list is created and managed by Kyuzto to bring awareness of users you should avoid at all costs
+#### The Bad People list is created and managed by Kye (forked from kyzuto) to bring awareness of users you should avoid at all costs
 ___

 ##### » Disclearing/Gr0unded/Apifile/Dripdon1/Brexit/brexitisexit